sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 56 | unspsc-code | RFC-AAAA
 | 57 | unspsc-version | RFC-AAAA
 | 58-4294967295 | Unassigned               |
+{: #tbl-iana-coswid-items-values title="CoSWID Items Inital Registrations"}

 {: #iana-value-registries}
 ## SWID/CoSWID Value Registries

-The following IANA registries provide a mechanism for new valid values to be added over time to common enumerations used by SWID and CoSWID.
+The following IANA registries provide a mechanism for new values to be added over time to common enumerations used by SWID and CoSWID.

 {: #iana-version-scheme}
 ### SWID/CoSWID Version Scheme Value Registry